MarcoMeter/neroRL/docs/recurrent_policy.md

 - Padding
     - zeros are added to the end of a sequence
-    - every kind of data (e.g. observations, advantages, values, log probabilities, ...) is padded
+    - Only model input data undergoes padding

 - Recurrent cell state initialization choices:
     - zero